Jeddah residents jittery over spread of deadly MERS virus

 "My friend's uncle died two days ago after going to a hospital.
 I didn't even go to the funeral because I'm worried they might be carrying the virus.
 Everyone who did go wore a mask," she said.

-Public concern has been heightened by the spread of rumours on social media that there were many undiagnosed cases, as well as accusations of government cover-ups and inadequate hygiene procedures in some hospitals.
+Public concern has been heightened by the spread of rumors on social media that there were many undiagnosed cases, as well as accusations of government cover-ups and inadequate hygiene procedures in some hospitals.

 LINK TO CAMELS?